kopia/kopia/site/content/docs/Advanced/Kopiaignore/_index.md

 Kopia features `pattern-based` ignore rules to omit folders and files from snapshots.
 While scanning directories and their content, Kopia looks explicitly for files that contain such patterns.
 If such a file is placed within a directory, `Kopia` omits files and folders `matching` the pattern.

 >NOTE The default file is called `.kopiaignore`.
-However, files containing ignore patterns can be specified within the global or snapshot-specific `policy`.
+However, ignore patterns can be specified within the global or snapshot-specific `policy` - either directly or by providing a path to file containing such patterns.

 In the following, we explain different patterns and provide examples to create `.kopiaignore` files.